faiyazdev/faiyazdev/README.md

 🚀 Hi there!
-I’m a Full Stack Developer with 2+ years of experience building **full-stack web applications**, focusing on clean architecture, performance, and modern technologies like Next.js.
+I’m a Full Stack Developer with 2+ years of experience building full-stack web applications, focusing on clean architecture, performance, and modern technologies like Next.js.
+I love tackling coding challenges and turning complex problems into simple, elegant solutions.

 <!-- <br><br>
 I’m a fast and self-learner who loves solving problems and thrives both independently and as a strong team player.
 Most of my journey has been driven by personal projects and continuous learning, where I push myself to adopt best practices and new technologies. -->
 Currently, I’m building full-stack projects with **Next.js**, focusing on performance optimization and scalability.